 All Voron printers are built using CoreXY or CoreXZ configurations to reduce the amount of moving mass, allowing increased acceleration and speeds.
 Depending on the printer, linear rails (MGN7, MGN9, MGN12) or linear rods may be used along the X, Y, and/or Z axes.
 Gates 6mm and/or 9mm belts are used for movement; genuine Gates Unitta belts are recommended over generic versions for improved reliability and performance.
 A simple stack of flanged F695 bearings are often used as smooth belt idlers, as the bearings are much larger than the more common GT2 idlers.
 This provides increased service life.

 All Voron printers use Klipper firmware.
 Klipper uses a Raspberry Pi for all the computation-heavy tasks and sends a list of preprocessed orders to the controller board.
 This gives a considerable amount of flexibility as a variety of control boards (or combination of boards) can be easily configured.
 As well, more complex features such as input shaping (to reduce ringing) can be added no matter what control board is used.
 Finally, configuring firmware is fast and easy.
-Change your the desired parameter in an easy to read printer configuration file, save, and restart Klipper–a few seconds later the printer is ready to go!
+Change to your desired parameter in an easy to read printer configuration file, save, and restart Klipper–a few seconds later the printer is ready to go!

 In 2015, the very first set of 18 Voron printers were packaged in RCF’s garage and shipped as kits.
 As a fun addition, he gave each kit a serial number.
 While those were the only printers ever sold directly by RCF, the tradition has lived on as a way to represent the hard work each Voron owner puts into sourcing, assembling, and configuring their printer.
 It also is a great way to show how the community has grown throughout the years!